open-telemetry/opentelemetry-erlang-contrib/instrumentation/opentelemetry_sqlcommenter/README.md

 Consider disabling it in performance-critical environments or creating a configuration option to toggle it based on your needs.

+If the caller explicitly provides `prepare: :named`, that option is preserved.
+However, because the `traceparent` comment changes between spans, each query may have different text, which can reduce prepared statement cache reuse and increase statement churn.

 ### Alternative Approaches

 If you need both tracing and prepared statements, consider: